Isn’t it interesting how some people who have behaved badly, immediately set about pretending to themselves and to everybody else that they haven’t?

 Say there’s a bully in your family, with a raging temper.
 We all have our own experiences, but let’s just say it’s a sibling who fights as if there are no rules.

-They’ll hit you when you are down or below the belt – (and you can read that in whichever way you want) everybody’s tried everything, but in the end you all keep quiet because it seems that nothing anybody can do will ever make any difference.
+They’ll hit you when you are down, they’ll hit you below the belt; they’ll blame you for their mistakes…everybody’s tried everything, but in the end you all keep quiet because it seems that nothing anybody can do will ever make any difference.

 What I want to touch on here is the relationship between the bully and their target.